 Don’t simply allow remote work, support it.
 The best and most forward-thinking employers have accepted that remote work is here, and they’re leaning into the myriad upsides.
 The savings from eliminating air conditioning, office chairs, and free coffee are more than a blip on the end-of-year report.
 It’s real savings.
 What leadership decides to do with those savings is where you tell who truly gets it.
 Which organization’s leaders can envision the future of work?

 The most forward-thinking organizations commit to their employees’ remote work success and accessibility at work.
-These organizations are setting up processes, tools, and work-flows that make remote work easy.
-They’re navigating to async platforms like Voodle’s short video platform that keeps a human face front-and-center without piling on the zoom fatigue.
-They’re hiring across time-zones.
+These organizations are setting up processes, tools, and workflows that make remote work easy.
+They’re navigating to short async video platforms that keep a human face front-and-center without piling on the zoom fatigue.
+They’re hiring across time zones.
 Their leaders aren’t tucking away the savings that come from shutting down the office or turning it around to their investors.

 Rather, they’re investing in their employee’s home office setup.
 Many future-thinking employers have incredibly generous “home-office budgets” or a “tech budget,” as well as a “wifi budget”.
 These extended benefits allow employees to create a professional environment that works.
 One where the wifi is strong, the microphone is crisp, and the video is high-quality.

 Home-office improvements have numerous cascading benefits.
 They allow employees to feel more confident in their equipment and to take more pride in their work.
 Calls with clients and partners have a more professional appearance and feel.
 The entire culture of the organization is perceived to be accommodating, flexible and trailblazing—rather than nostalgic for the stuffy offices of old.